 Mykonos and Santorini are must-stop spots for Mediterranean cruise liners and bring in a regular daily fistful of credit card carrying tourists while the westernmost islands see only the most ardent independent island hoppers.

 The lack of direct flights to many islands and the vicissitudes of ferry links keep most of the big tour operators at bay.
 That said the Cyclades are the ferry hub of the Greek islands and so are a favourite for both island hopping holidays and for holiday yacht flotillas.

 Mykonos and Santorini have the only international airports and many tourists fly in here to begin their Greek island hopping holidays.

-The Aegean Islands, often called the North or Northeast Aegean islands are a loose assortment of 12 islands located to the north of the Aegean Sea and just off the Turkish mainland.
+The North Aegean Islands, sometimes called the North-east Aegean islands are a loose assortment of 12 islands located to the north of the Aegean Sea and just off the Turkish mainland.
 The best known are Thassos, Lesvos and Samos but others include Lemnos, Ikaria, and Samothrace.

 Many of the north Aegean islands are large, some distance apart and with infrequent ferry connections so calling them a group is a little misleading and they are only really connected for Greek administrative purposes.

 They may be a little off the main tourist trail but they are still well developed with Samos and Lesvos the top holiday spots, thanks to good airports, but closely followed these days by Thassos which has airport links are nearby Kavala on the mainland.